 However, it’s the most expensive option.

-For the company, the policy is usually a business expense and is not liable for corporation tax.
+For the business a company health insurance policy is usually a business expense and is not liable for corporation tax.

 However, it is a P11D / benefit in kind for the employees receiving the benefit.
 That means employers need to fill out a P11D form to declare it to HMRC, which then taxes staff accordingly.